 Founded in 2021, Blue Ridge Dirt Skrrts is a 501(c)(3) organization in Western North Carolina with a simple goal—to get more women on mountain bikes.
 We strive to create a welcoming and non-intimidating environment for all women regardless of background or skill level.
-Our mission is to break down barriers by getting more women on bikes and creating a place where women can enjoy companionship and camaraderie while empowering each other to ride bikes and be leaders in their community.
+Our mission is to break barriers by empowering women to ride bikes together.

 Diversity, Equity and Inclusion Statement